HL7/hl7.github.io/_docs/core_libs_multiple_projects.md

 #### Managing dependencies

-Working with projects that are dependent upon each other can often lead to frustration.
+Working with projects that are dependent upon each other can often be frustrating.
 To minimize this, the following steps can be used verify that the code you are working on is in fact being used by projects dependent on it.

 - Ensure that you are working with a consistent SNAPSHOT version of each project in your workspace.
 For example, if you are working with version `5.6.93-SNAPSHOT` of the `org.hl7.fhir.core` project, you should ensure that dependent projects such as `kindling`, `fhir-publisher`, etc. are all using this version.
 - Ensure that you have built and installed projects that other projects may be dependent upon.
 This can be done using the command line, or by using the `Maven` and `Gradle` panels in IDEA.